jro31/jethro-codes/_articles/projects/meals-of-change.md

 A checksum is a way to check that two files are identical.
 When you generate a checksum for a file, a string is created for that file.
 Alter that file in any way, and that string will change.

 So you generate the checksum for a file, and send it to S3 with the file.
-Amazon will then generate a checksum, and only accept the file if they match.
+Amazon will then generate a checksum on their end, and only accept the file if they match.

 I find S3 documentation to usually be more confusing than helpful, but the first couple of paragraphs of [this blog](https://aws.amazon.com/blogs/aws/new-additional-checksum-algorithms-for-amazon-s3/) do a pretty good job of making this clearer.